tassiluca/direct-style-effects/docs/direct-style-presentation.md

 #### Direct Style

-The control flow of the program is *explicit* and the program is written as a sequence of instructions that are executed one after the other:
+The control flow of the program is *explicit* and the program is written as a sequence of instructions that are executed one after the other, resembling imperative code, while still being in a _functional framework_ (with all its benefits):

 ```scala
 val user   = fetchUser(id)